Manuel Baldemor

 He is best known for his paintings on various media that depict scenes in simplified geometric forms with a folk art character.
 Most of his subjects in art are his hometown, its people, their everyday activities, and their celebrations.

 His works are known not only in the Philippines but also in other countries.
 He is an artist-in-residence in Chile, Estonia, France, Israel, Japan, Singapore, Switzerland and Portugal.
 His works is known internationally because UNICEF is reproducing his works as greeting cards that are distributed worldwide.

 Early career and education

-Manuel Baldemor studied in the University of Santo Tomas College of Fine Arts and Design.
-He worked for Mabini Artist to support his financial needs as a student.
-He did academic plates for his classmates.
+Manuel Baldemor studied at the University of Santo Tomas College of Architecture and Fine Arts (CAFA), which later became the College of Architecture and the College of Fine Arts and Design.
+While a student, he worked with Mabini artists to support himself financially.
+His classmates often sought his help with their academic art plates, recognizing his distinctive skill and style.

+During his stay, he was influenced by modernist principles introduced by National Artist Victorio Edades.
+Baldemor was later featured in exhibitions tracing the roots of modern art in the Philippines, alongside other prominent artists shaped by Edades’ legacy.

 In his senior year, he worked as a layout artist an editorial cartoonist for the Philippine Graphic.
 This started his career in publication.